Alaska

 # [1] 2.475972e-05

-Note that, because fitGLS_opt() does not require time series residuals, it is possible to use fitGLS_opt() for statistical problems involving only spatial variables.
-In other words, rather than \(\theta\) being a limited to a time trend, it can be a purely spatial variable as well.
+Because fitGLS_opt() does not require time series residuals, it is possible to use fitGLS_opt() for statistical problems involving only spatial variables.
+In other words, rather than \(\theta\) being limited to spatially distributed trend coefficients, it can also be any spatial variable.

 Hypothesis testing